My easy classroom transformation idea: Football Frenzy Review Day!

 Step 2: Decide Your Content

-Next, I centered my whole room transformation around reviewing our fractions and decimals unit, but you could literally use a football theme to work on ANY type of content!
+Next, I centered my whole football classroom transformation around reviewing our fractions and decimals unit, but you could literally use a football theme to work on ANY type of content!
 I plan on using the same decor for more room transformations throughout the year.

 Step 3: Create Stations

-Like I said before, my stations centered around decimals and fractions.
+I decided that my stations would center around decimals and fractions.
+You could absolutely use this room transformation for so many topics.
 I used activities I already had, and just came up with football-related names to make them work!
 Trust me, your students won’t care if you stretched it a little bit to make it fit with the theme!
 If you want a blank, football-themed gameboard and editable cards to be used with ANY subject, CLICK HERE!

 These are the stations I used, with descriptions for each.